21

 [208] Information on accessibility in information materials (guide, web...) - 2 points

-A customer portal (a mobile app for customers), makes it possible to centralise the digital room directory, a newspaper kiosk as well as the map of the hotel's services that the customer can order in a few clicks.
+A guest portal (a mobile app for guests), makes it possible to centralise the digital room directory, a newspaper kiosk as well as the map of the hotel's services that the guest can order in a few clicks.
 The guest can access the hotel's personalised tourist recommendations, read the press and chat with the receptionist, who can ensure that everything goes smoothly during their stay.

-This customer portal can be integrated into a tablet placed in the room to maximise access to services or in a web version so that the customer can find it on their own mobile device (smartphone, tablet, computer, etc.).
+This guest portal can be integrated into a tablet placed in the room to maximise access to services or in a web version so that the guest can find it on their own mobile device (smartphone, tablet, computer, etc.).

-With a QR code placed in their room, guests can easily access the portal on their phone and even download it if they want to take it with them outside the hotel, and view the interactive map that allows them to see the restaurants, museums and bars that the hotel recommends.
+Thanks to a QR Code placed in their room, guest guests can easily access the portal on their phone, and even download it if they wish to take it with them outside the hotel, and consult interactive map to see the restaurants, museums and bars recommended by the hotel.

 Criteria covered using multi-channel messaging :